 Cover this layer of spaghetti sauce with another layer of zucchini slices.

 Cover your casserole dish with a lid or foil.
-If using foil you will have to tent it after about 30 minutes or the cheese will stick to the foil. bake at 350 for about 30 minutes.
-Remove lid.
+If using foil you will have to tent it after about 30 minutes or the cheese will stick to the foil.
+Bake at 350 for about 30 minutes.
+Remove foil.
 If desired, add mozzarella cheese and bake an additional 5 minutes or until cheese melts.

 Here’s the recipe.